JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 Its purpose is therefore to help people document their project on GITHUB

-## Why should I document my project?
+## Why should I document my project
 To answer this question, let me quote a page in [projectconnections.com](https://www.projectconnections.com/knowhow/burning-questions/what-is-project-documentation.html):
 > When your business focuses on efficiency, cost minimization, and speed-to-market, creating lots of documentation can seem counterproductive.
 If the documentation doesn't directly support a deliverable, why do it?
 Project documentation covers documents created during and for the project itself.The documentation process has a deeper purpose than merely creating piles of paper.
 > > Documentation **stimulates and structures critical thinking** in planning the project's goals, risks, and constraints.
 The document is the evidence and chronicle of this critical thinking.